matt-d-rat/MF-Timeline/readme.txt

 1. MF-Timeline output with default "Facebook style" stylesheets applied, pulling content from Twitter and Wordpress.
 2. Showing how to make Wordpress content "featured" on the timeline by setting a custom meta field. (mf_timeline_featured : 1).

+== Upgrade Notice ==

+= 1.0.1 =
+A new version of MF-Timeline is available.
+Upgrade to the latest version.

 == Changelog ==

 = 1.0.1 =